AnPhanCNTT-K63/kiss-you-social-media/README.md

 MIT License

 ## Contact
-For any inquiries, feel free to reach out at [your email/contact info].
+For any inquiries, feel free to reach out at phanducan147@gmail.com.